blurrycontour/zuul-gerrit/doc/source/config/job.rst

       However, a :term:`config-project` may still add such a job to any project's pipeline.
 Apply caution when doing so as other projects may be able to expose the source project's secrets.

+      This attribute is not overridden by inheritance; instead it is the intersection of all applicable parents and variants (i.e., jobs can reduce but not expand the set of allowed projects when they inherit).

       .. warning::